starknet-io/SNIPs/SNIPS/snip-14.md

 - Alice withdraws 10ETH from the tokenbound account and immediately accepts Bob’s offer
 - Bob receives token X, but account Y is empty

-To mitigate this sort of fraudulent behavior by malicious account owners, we've added two methods: `lock` and `is_locked` which decentralized marketplaces SHOULD implement for protection against these sorts of scams at the marketplace level.
+To mitigate this sort of fraudulent behavior by malicious account owners, we've added two optional methods: `lock` and `is_locked` which decentralized marketplaces SHOULD implement for protection against these sorts of scams at the marketplace level.

 ### Ownership Cycles
 All assets held in a tokenbound account may be rendered inaccessible if an ownership cycle is created.
 The simplest example is the case of an ERC-721 token being transferred to its own tokenbound account.
 If this occurs, both the ERC-721 token and all of the assets stored in the tokenbound account would be permanently inaccessible, since the tokenbound account is incapable of executing a transaction that transfers the ERC-721 token.